Last Updated on January 9, 2023

 If you mainly play FPS titles or games that require precision in general then you will want to get a mouse that has a great grip and feel to it as well as being able to have a wide spectrum of DPI settings.

-The goal here is to help you discover your ideal mouse depending on your play style, most wanted features and desired aesthetic.
+The goal here is to help you discover your ideal mouse depending on your play style, most wanted features, and your desired aesthetic.

 Comparison Table